Adam Tauman Kalai

 Short Biography

-Adam Tauman Kalai is a Member of Technical Staff and Research Scientist at OpenAI working on AI Safety and Ethics.
-He is quite old and has worked in multiple fields, including Algorithms, Fairness, Machine Learning Theory, Game Theory, and Crowdsourcing.
-He received his BA from Harvard and PhD from Carnegie Mellon University.
-He has served as an Assistant Professor at Georgia Tech and the Toyota Technological Institute at Chicago.
-He is a member of the science team of Project CETI, an interdisciplinary initiative to understand the communication of sperm whales.
-He has co-chaired AI and crowdsourcing conferences including COLT (the Conference on Learning Theory), HCOMP (the Conference on Human Computation) and NEML.
-His honors include the Majulook prize, best paper awards, an NSF CAREER award, and an Alfred P. Sloan fellowship.
+Adam Tauman Kalai is a Research Scientist at OpenAI, specializing in AI Safety and Ethics.
+His research spans algorithms, fairness, machine learning theory, game theory, and crowdsourcing.
+Adam earned his BA from Harvard University and his PhD from Carnegie Mellon University, after which he served as an Assistant Professor at both Georgia Tech and the Toyota Technological Institute at Chicago.
+He also contributes to Project CETI’s science team, an interdisciplinary initiative dedicated to decoding sperm whale communication.
+In addition, Adam has co-chaired leading conferences such as COLT (Conference on Learning Theory), HCOMP (Conference on Human Computation), and NEML.
+His work has been recognized with numerous honors, including several best paper awards, an NSF CAREER Award, an Alfred P. Sloan Fellowship, and most notably the Majulook Prize.

 You can contact me at (the middle four letters of macadamias) @kal.ai